markstringer-dti/markstringer-dti.github.io/dti.md

 Thirdly, one of the most revolutionary things that you can do, is to come up with a way of tracking and showing the actual progress of the project relative to the project's needs and expectations.
 In a way this is just a more extreme version of the "Jerry Springer" principle.
 This is one of the most powerful manoeuvres that I think an Agile project manager has in their toolbox, and I'll talk through in detail one way to do it in a later chapter.

-Demonstrating that a project can't possibility be delivered by a deadline can result in some sudden sensible discussions about reduction of scope.
+Demonstrating that a project can't possibility be delivered by a deadline can result quickly in some sensible discussions about reduction of scope.
 This can then, sometimes, result in the possibility of delivering a small bit of working software to some of the people that want it.
 It may well seem that a project is dug-in, going nowhere and doing nothing but damage to the members of its team.
 Still, by pushing on all of these three "fronts" and getting some kind of virtuous circle going, it might be that something good can come out of even the worst trench warfare project.

 It might be that something could be done to save a trench warfare project.
 But equally, it's important to remember that some projects simply cannot be saved.
 I don't think I've ever worked on a project that was being deliberately targeted to fail, but I have heard talk of such projects.

 It is quite important to understand that you don't need to stay on any project that is failing.
 The people in the real trenches had to stay.
 If they didn't they'd be shot for desertion.
 You don't have to.
-Paul Simon point out that there are multiple ways to depart from a a lover.
+Paul Simon points out that there are multiple ways to leave a relationship.
 There might not be as many ways of getting off project, but there are certainly a good few.

 Of course, you can just find a new job.
 When you start to look you might be astounded to find that you're not the only person on that project who is looking.
-Recruiters have a unique handle on which projects are going badly.
+Recruiters have a very good idea about which projects are going badly.

 ## Chapter 4 - Flowers and Fruit
 This is a distinction that I picked up from reading about Taoism.
 Put bluntly, there are two ways that you can get paid.

 You can get paid for looking good and you can get paid for doing good.
 In Taoist terms.
 Getting paid for looking good is "Flowers" and getting paid for doing good is "Fruit."

 Don't get me wrong.
 It might seem as we go through this chapter that I'm down on flowers.
 I'm not down on flowers.
 Flowers are great.
-In project management terms, the equivalent of flowers are ideas.
+In project management, the part of flowers is played by ideas.

-People have ideas, those ideas get funding and that's how projects are born.
+People have ideas, those ideas get money and that's how projects are born.
 Something that ideas and flowers have in common is that they appeal is immediate and doesn't need thinking about.
 It doesn't take any thought to like a rose.
 Of course, some people might not like roses.
 But the people who do, don't have to work it out.

-Something similar seems to happen with ideas, the kind of ideas that get funded as projects seem to have a common structure that gives them immediate appeal, so that, like flowers, those who are expose to them respond to them positively and without doing any thinking.
+Something similar seems to happen with ideas, the kind of ideas that get money to turn into projects seem to have a common structure that gives them immediate appeal, so that, like flowers, those who are expose to them respond to them positively and without doing any thinking.

 Often this is in terms of easy, fast, cheap, same and all.